 This project aims to develop technology (hardware and software) that will position and allow the additive manufacturing (AM) industrial user base to take full advantage of the lower cost and increased flexibility associated with scalable multi-axis robot systems using directed energy deposition (DED) methods.

-There is no commercially available multi planar CAD to path software tool to enable the manufacturing of medium (MAAM) and big (BAAM) area additive manufacturing (AM) parts through a single robot, cluster, or system of coordinated multi-axis robots, using directed energy deposition (DED) methods with multi-meter, multiprocess, multi- material capabilities.
+There is no commercially available multiplanar CAD to path software tool to enable the manufacturing of Medium Area AM (MAAM) and Big Area AM (BAAM) parts through a single robot, cluster, or system of coordinated multi-axis robots using directed energy deposition (DED) methods with multi-meter, multi-process, multimaterial capabilities.

-The objective of this project is to develop technology (hardware and software) enabling the commercialization of a next generation DED metal AM machine.
-This technology will position the AM industrial user base to take advantage of the lower cost and increased flexibility associated with scalable multi-axis robot systems.
+The objective of this project was to develop technology (hardware and software) enabling the commercialization of a next generation DED metal AM machine.
+This technology promises to position the AM industrial user base to take full advantage of the lower cost and increased flexibility associated with scalable multi-axis robot systems.
 The project sought to build on existing alpha generation CAD to path AM robotic software tools by testing and refining the CAD to path tool for a future commercial first release.
 Basic process testing was planned to help develop a multi-process, multimeter, multi-material prototype production robot-based 3DP system.

 Other Project Participants

 - Oak Ridge National Laboratory

 - Case Western Reserve University

 - GKN Aerospace

 - National Science Foundation